farooqkz/chooj/README.md

  - Nokia 8110 4G(aka The BananaPhone)
  - Nokia 800 Tough
+ - `[Add your own device here]`

 ### How to build?

+The production build is currently broken and you may only use development builds.

  - Install Node v12.x if you haven't
+ - Install yarn if you haven't
- - `npm install` in project's directory
+ - `yarn install` in project's directory
- - `npm run build` to build for KaiOS(production)
- - or run `npm run devbuild` to create a development build(faster build at the cost of heavier bundle)
+ - `yarn run devbuild` to create a development build(faster build at the cost of heavier bundle)
  - Now you can sideload the application in `build/` to your device.

 You can check guides on how to prepare your device for sideloading stuff